HITB-CyberWeek/hitbsecconf-ctf-2021/writeups/svghost/svghost.md

 * /api/pdf — preview public SVG;
 * /api/list — list of published SVGs;

-Users can draw and post SVG public or private, read own's SVG and preview public SVG as PDF.
+Users can draw and post public or private SVGs, read own's SVG and preview public SVG as PDF.
 The flags are posted by the checksystem as private SVGs.
 So the user cannot read the flags directly.

 # vuln